thu-ml/RDT2/CONTRIBUTING.md

-# Contributing to RDT 2
+# Contributing to RDT2

 We welcome contributions, improvements, and modifications of all kinds.
-Everyone is free to use **RDT 2** in accordance with the [license](LICENSE).
+Everyone is free to use **RDT2** in accordance with the [license](LICENSE).
 You are also encouraged to submit bug reports, feature requests, or pull requests.
 While we cannot guarantee that every pull request will be approved—our team is small and has limited bandwidth—we will make our best effort to review contributions.
 The following sections describe the process in detail.

 ## Issues and Feature Requests